-Hellmuth’s height never goes unnoticed, at 6’7”/2,01m.
+Hellmuth’s height never goes unnoticed, at 6’7” (2.01 meters).
 As he towers above many of his competitors, commentators can’t refrain from mentioning how tall Phil is.
 He is also known for regularly misbehaving after bad beats at the tables.
 He’s also been quoted as saying, “If luck weren’t involved, I guess I’d win every one,” as well as “I’ve revolutionized the way to play Texas Hold’em.”

 – Key Career Dates –

 - 1989: He defeats Johnny Chan heads-up for the title at age 24 to become the youngest winner of a WSOP Main Event.

 - 1993: He becomes the second player in WSOP history to win three bracelets in one WSOP.

 - 2005: He wins the NBC National Heads-Up Poker Championship.

 - 2006: He wins his 10th WSOP bracelet.

 - 2007: He gets inducted into the WSOP Poker Hall of Fame.

 - 2012: He becomes the first player to ever win both the WSOP and WSOP Europe Main Events.

 – Phil Hellmuth’s Career –